 Shannon Rose Riley is an interdisciplinary artist and scholar.
 She is Associate Professor of Humanities and Coordinator of the Creative Arts Program at San José State University, where she teaches courses in Humanities, Creative Arts, and American Studies.
 She also serves as a dissertation and individual study advisor at the Institute for Doctoral Studies in the Visual Arts.
 She has a PhD in Performance Studies and Critical Theory from the University of California, Davis (2006), an MFA in Studio Art (Performance, Video, Installation) from Tufts University and the School of the Museum of Fine Arts, Boston (1998), and a BFA in Sculpture and Art History from Maine College of Art (1995).
 She also studied at the School of the Art Institute of Chicago (1978-82), the University of Colorado, Boulder (1976-78), and the University of Notre Dame (1974-75).
 Before coming to SJSU in 2008, Prof. Riley completed a two-year-long postdoctoral fellowship at the Center for Women's InterCultural Leadership at Saint Mary's College, Notre Dame, where she had joint appointment to the Department of Communication and Performance Studies and the Intercultural Studies Program.

-Shannon Rose Riley’s essays have been published in Theatre Topics, English Language Notes, Performing Arts Resources, and Baylor Journal of Theatre and Performance as well as in edited collections, such as Practice as Research in the Arts: Principles, Protocols, Pedagogies, Resistances (Palgrave, forthcoming 2013), Kathy Acker and Transnationalism (Cambridge Scholars Publishing, 2009), and Mapping Landscapes for Performance as Research: Scholarly Acts and Creative Cartographies (Palgrave, 2009), which she co-edited with Lynette Hunter.
-Her review of Marial Utset's A Cultural History of Cuba During the US Occupation, 1898-1902 (U North Carolina Press, 2011) is forthcoming in The Journal of the Gilded Age and Progressive Era.
+Shannon Rose Riley’s essays have been published in Theatre Topics, English Language Notes, Performing Arts Resources, and Baylor Journal of Theatre and Performance as well as in edited collections, such as Practice as Research in the Arts: Principles, Protocols, Pedagogies, Resistances (Palgrave, 2013), Kathy Acker and Transnationalism (Cambridge Scholars Publishing, 2009), and Mapping Landscapes for Performance as Research: Scholarly Acts and Creative Cartographies (Palgrave, 2009), which she co-edited with Lynette Hunter.
+Her review of Marial Utset's A Cultural History of Cuba During the US Occupation, 1898-1902 (U North Carolina Press, 2011) appears in The Journal of the Gilded Age and Progressive Era.